PDrifting/CBookDraft/book.markdown

 # Part 2: Console Output & Using #include

-Console, or Terminal based output has been around since the advent of computer screens.
+Console, or Terminal output has been around since the advent of computer screens.
 It is the most common way programmers can present information from within the program.
 C has Functions built into the Standard Library that can be accessed from various includible libraries.
 This is where the #include tag is useful.
 For this context we will be referencing the library stdio.h.

 > #include <stdio.h>